-Prerequisite Requirements (3 units) Α.

-(3) GOVT 001 Essentials of Government
+- A. Prerequisite Requirements (3 units) - (3) GOVT 001 Essentials of Government

-В. Required Upper Division Courses (21 units)
+B. Required Upper Division Courses (21 units)

-(3) GOVT 110 Political Thought I OR

-GOVT 111 Political Thought II

-(3) GOVT 120A Constitutional Law (GOVT 001 or

-equivalent) OR

-GOVT 120B Constitutional Rights and Liberties

-(GOVT 001 or equivalent)

-(3) GOVT 130 International Politics

-(3) GOVT 170 Public Policy Development (GOVT)
+- GOVT 110 Political Thought I OR (3)GOVT 111 Political Thought II GOVT 120A Constitutional Law (GOVT 001 or (3)equivalent) OR GOVT 120B Constitutional Rights and Liberties (GOVT 001 or equivalent) (3)GOVT 130 International Politics GOVT 170 Public Policy Development (GOVT 001 (3)

-001 or equivalent.
-Passing score on the WPE)
+- (3) GOVI 1/0 Fublic Folicy Development (GOVI 001 or equivalent.
+Passing score on WPE) (9) Select one upper division course from three of the four

+- (9) Select one upper division course from three of the four following fields, or three upper division courses from one field.

+- Political Theory

+- Public Law

+- International and Comparative Politics

+- American Governments, Politics, and Policy

+Notes:

-Note: The department recommends students take no more than two of these required courses a semester.
-GOVT 170 should be taken in the final year of a student's undergraduate work.
+- The Department recommends students take no more than two of these required courses a semester. - GOVT 170 should be taken in the final year of a student's undergraduate work. - GOVT 150 may not be counted as an elective toward the major.